morphysm/famed-github-backend/README.md

 # How to Famed

-1. Install the Famed GitHub App (https://github.com/apps/get-famed) and allow it access to your repository.
+1. Install the Famed GitHub App (https://github.com/apps/get-famed) and allow the app to access to your repository.
 2. Join Famed on Telegram: https://t.me/+iQPfZQNshl04YmIy
 3. Setup frontend:
-   1. You can find a public board at https://www.famed.morphysm.com/boards/<owner>/<repoName>
+   1. Note: We populate the issue labels when you allow the app to access to your repository: "famed", "none", "low", "medium", "high", "critical".
+We do not override and labes if labels with the same name are present.
    2. Use our famed-board react component (work in progress)
    3. Use our famed-board js script (work in progress)
 4. Setup your repository issues: